fnproject/flow/docs/API.md

 ...request body...
 ```

-Again the completer returns a new `StageID` in the `FnProject-StageID` header.
+Again the flow service returns a new `StageID` in the `FnProject-StageID` header.
 ```
 HTTP/1.1 200 OK
 FnProject-StageID: 3
 ```

-### Runtime creates a completed future on the completer
+### Runtime creates a completed future on the flow service

 The function pushes a Result value to /graph/<graph-id>/completedValue containing a Datum request and and including an optional  `FnProject-ResultStatus` to indicate whether the value should trigger successfully or with an error.
 If `FnProject-ResultStatus` is ommitted then the value is assumed to be successful.